IshaanPathak25/InterVista/README.md

-🎯 InterVista - Your Smart Interview Companion
+# 🎯 InterVista - Your Smart Interview Companion

-Welcome to InterVista, an AI-powered platform that helps you prepare for interviews, track your performance, and get better with every try!
-Whether you're a job seeker or just practicing, InterVista is here to guide you. 💼🤖
+Welcome to **InterVista**, an AI-powered platform that helps you **prepare for interviews**, track your performance, and improve with every try!
+Whether you're a job seeker or just practicing, InterVista is here to guide you. 💼🧠

+---

-🚀 Features
+## 🚀 Features

-✨ Random Interview Questions
+✨ **Random Interview Questions**
-Get asked random questions across different categories like HR, technical, and logical reasoning.
+Get asked random questions from various categories like HR, technical, and logical reasoning.

-🧠 Smart Answer Comparison
+🤖 **AI Answer Comparison**
-Compare your answers with ideal ones and learn how to improve.
+See how your answers stack up against ideal responses and learn how to improve.

-📊 Feedback & Suggestions
+📊 **Instant Feedback & Tips**
-Receive instant feedback and personalized tips to improve your responses.
+Receive quick suggestions on what you did well and where you can do better.

-📈 Progress Tracking
+📈 **Progress Tracking**
-Track how you're doing over time and see which areas need attention.
+See how you're improving over time with helpful performance insights.

-🎨 Simple & Clean Design
+🎨 **Clean & Responsive UI**
-User-friendly and mobile-ready interface – practice anywhere, anytime!
+Built with modern design using Tailwind CSS – looks great on all devices!

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-Frontend: Next.js, Tailwind CSS, Magic UI
+- 🧩 **Frontend**: Next.js, Tailwind CSS

-Backend: Node.js

-Authentication: Clerk

-Deployment: Netlify
+- 🔐 **Authentication**: JWT (JSON Web Tokens)
+- 🚀 **Deployment**: Vercel / Netlify

+---